orion-cirb/FrapFit/README.md

 FRAP analysis of PML foci

-### Dependencies

 ### Version history

-Version 1 released on December 19, 2023.
+Version 2 released on December 20, 2023.
+Modified *Normalize by nucleus* plugin: delete time points and corresponding intensity measurements between frames given bu the user in the dialog box.